At Ospika Animal Hospital we are able to preform a wide range of surgeries, such as routine alterations, advanced orthopedics and emergency

 Surgeries are scheduled for admission between 7:30am and 8:15am.
 Please ensure the person dropping the pet off for surgery will be the primary decision maker for the pet's care.
 You will need approximately 10 minutes to complete the admission form the morning of the surgery.

-Please Read our SURGERY CONSENT FORM for anesthesia before surgery.
+Please Read our Surgical Consent form for anesthesia before surgery.

 If your pet is having a dental procedure, please read our DENTAL CONSENT FORM before the procedure